PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. method:: getActionName([layer])

       Gets the name of the current action playing in the supplied layer.
-      Layer defaults to 0 if no value is passed.

-      :arg layer: The layer that you want to get the action name from.
+      :arg layer: The layer that you want to get the action name from, defaults to 0 if no value passed.
       :type layer: integer

       :return: The name of the current action